Should I Raffle My House?

 The downsides of property raffles

 If you want to sell your home via a raffle you will need to be aware there are many hoops to jump through.
 You will need legal advice to make sure everything is permissible before going ahead.
-The Gambling Commission released a warning in 2007 that revealed some improperly organised raffles have gone against gambling laws.
+The Gambling Commission released a warning in 2007 that revealed some improperly organised raffles have gone against gambling laws and have been set up purely for commercial gain.
 These raffles are referred to as illegal lotteries.

 If you still have a mortgage on your property a raffle might have to be reconsidered.
 They are typically more appropriate for a property with no mortgage.
 However, if you have a mortgage you will need to have a higher asking price to at least break even.
 If you do not break even you could face negative equity.